thewebzone/E-Mail-Service-Provider/README.md

 Yes, you can.
 Visit [http://esp.thewebzone.nl/E-mail/](http://esp.thewebzone.nl/E-mail/) to see a developer (demo) version in action.

-## How to Provide your users with an E-mail Service?
 # Major update: translations are now available!
 Supported languages:
 * Dutch (Nederlands)